factor10/intent/docs/getting-started.md

 ```

 All tests must belong to a test suite.
 A test suite is a class that extends
-`TestSuite` and in this case `Stateless` to indicate the tests does not depend
+`TestSuite` and in this case `Stateless` to indicate the tests do not depend
 on any state setup.

 _Stateful tests will be described shortly._

-Extending `TestSuite` is required, since that is how SBT discovers yoour tests,
+Extending `TestSuite` is required, since that is how SBT discovers your tests,
 that is its only purpose.